harmsk/atomic-management/README.md

 ```

 ## Usage
-When a folder/project is loaded, Atomic Management will look for a
+When a project directory is loaded, Atomic Management will look for a
-`atomconfig.cson` or `atomconfig.json` file in the opened folder.
+`.atom/config.cson` or `.atom/config.json` file in the opened directory.
 If no such
 file is found, global configurations are used (as per usual).
 If a project file
 is found, it is loaded as Project Configurations and will override the global
 configuration when in the project's context.